KhurazovRuslan/disaster_response_etl_and_ml_pipelines/README.md

     Run the following commands in the project's root directory to set up your database and model.
     <ul> -To run ETL pipeline that cleans data and stores in database: python data/process_data.py data/messages.csv data/categories.csv data/DisasterResponse.db</ul>
     <ul>- To run ML pipeline that trains classifier and saves it: python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl</ul>
-    <ul>- Run the following command in the app's directory to run your web app: python run.py</ul>
+    <ul>- Type the following command to run your web app: python app/run.py</ul>
-    <ul>- Go to http://0.0.0.0:3001/ (in my case it was https://view6914b2f4-3001.udacity-student-workspaces.com/)</ul>
+    <ul>- Go to http://0.0.0.0:3001/ (in my case it was https://view6914b2f4-3001.udacity-student-workspaces.com/).
+In order to classify your message, type it in the box and press 'Classify Message', wait for the result.
+If there is a high possibily of the message belonging to one of the classes that category will be highlighted in red (at least 80% probability), if it is likely to belong to one of the classes that category will be highlighted in orange (between 50 and 80% probability), if it doesn't belong to a class that category will be highlighted in green (less than 50% probability)</ul>
 </ul>

   <h2>Thanks to:</h2>